microsoft/Windows-universal-samples/Samples/WebAuthenticationBroker/README.md

 # WebAuthenticationBroker sample

-Shows how to use the WebAuthenticationBroker class to connect to OAuth providers such as Facebook, Flickr, Google, and Twitter.
+Shows how to use the WebAuthenticationBroker class to connect to OAuth providers such as Facebook, Flickr, and Twitter.

 > **Note:** This sample is part of a large collection of UWP feature samples.
 > You can download this sample as a standalone ZIP file